kingsleyocran/alx-backend-javascript/README.md

 </p>
 </div>

-# Backend - JavaScript
+# Backend - Python

-This repository contains programs written for the Backend - JavaScript track at ALX Africa.
+This repository contains programs written for the Backend - Python track at ALX Africa.
 In these projects, which began occurring in month 9 of the year one curriculum.

 ## Author :